mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 - You don't know a thing about CSS modules.
-- After we've solved the previous point, you want to discover how CSS modules can be used in the Ember context.
+- After we've solved the previous point, you want to discover how CSS modules can be used in an Ember context.

 ### A word about CSS modules

 To style an application with CSS, the minimum you need is one CSS file included on the page.
-Even when split into different files, having one classic cascading CSS that applies globally on the whole page has some downsides in big and complex applications.
-For instance, managing reusable components style is sometimes challenging.
+Even when split into different files, having one CSS scope that applies globally on the whole page has some downsides in big and complex applications.
+For instance, managing the styles of reusable components is sometimes challenging.
 Also, the life of an application is made of turnover, it's never easy for newcomers to identify dead code, resulting in overly heavy and hard-to-clean CSS rules.